Octavia SE 1.0 TSI 115PS

 run to Disneyland Paris in the summer hols.

-we've hinted, the 1.0-litre TSI three-cylinder engine doesn't leave you feeling
+1.0-litre TSI three-cylinder engine doesn't leave you feeling short-changed.

-into the quiet cabin let it lope along in the higher gears on a light
+cabin let it lope along in the higher gears on a light throttle at the

 1.0-litre TSI three-